 Assessment analysis utilizing these rubric criteria began in fall 2018.
-A longitudinal study will begin with data collection following spring 2020.
+A longitudinal study was intended to begin with data collection following spring 2020.
+However, as data collection issues have been present through these early terms of study, this must be delayed until at least fall 2020.